cgshep/voyager-cpu/README.md

 ```
 The binaries will be placed under `tests/riscv-tests-prebuilt-binaries/`.
 Alternatively, you can build the [test suites from the official repo](https://github.com/riscv-software-src/riscv-tests/).

 2. See the example in `src/voyagercpu/example.py`.
-You may run this directly (`python src/voyagercpu/example.py`).
+You may run this directly using `python src/voyagercpu/example.py`.

 3. Enjoy!